 - 3 tablespoons heavy cream, hot, but not boiling

-Place the cut pie crusts onto a parchment lined baking sheet and pierce each pie crust a couple of times with the tines of a fork.
+- Place the cut pie crusts onto a parchment lined baking sheet and pierce each pie crust a couple of times with the tines of a fork.

-In a small bowl, stir together the granulated sugar and cinnamon.
+- In a small bowl, stir together the granulated sugar and cinnamon.
 Sprinkle each pie crust liberally with the sugar/cinnamon mixture.

-Place the metal bowl and whip of a stand mixer in the fridge to cool while you prepare the crust pie. *Note – the cold bowl and whip will make it easier and faster to whip the cream.
+- Place the metal bowl and whip of a stand mixer in the fridge to cool while you prepare the crust pie. *Note – the cold bowl and whip will make it easier and faster to whip the cream.

-In the chilled bowl of a stand mixer, whip the 1 pint heavy cream on high speed until stiff peaks start to form (approximately 3-4 minutes) *Note – start whipping the cream on low and gradually increase the speed to high.
+- In the chilled bowl of a stand mixer, whip the 1 pint heavy cream on high speed until stiff peaks start to form (approximately 3-4 minutes) *Note – start whipping the cream on low and gradually increase the speed to high.
 Keep chilled until ready to assemble.

-Layer some of the thinly sliced strawberries onto the crusts.
+- Layer some of the thinly sliced strawberries onto the crusts.

-Top the strawberries and ganache with a healthy dollop of cinnamon whipped cream.
+- Top the strawberries and ganache with a healthy dollop of cinnamon whipped cream.

-Top the cinnamon whipped cream with the final crust pie top, cinnamon sugar side up.
-Serve and enjoy!
+- Top each pie with the final crust pie tops, cinnamon sugar side up.
+Keep chilled until ready to serve.

-Should you have any questions regarding this recipe for Deconstructed Strawberry Pie, or anything else you've seen on my site, please don't hesitate to contact me directly, or leave me a comment in the comment section below.
-It is always my distinct pleasure to get back to you with a reply just as soon as I possibly can!
+Should you have any questions or comments regarding anything you've seen here on my blog, please don't hesitate to reach out to me.
+It is always my distinct pleasure to respond to you just as soon as I possibly can.